Putin to mark Victory Day as Russia presses Ukraine assault

-Determined to show a success in a war now in its 11th week, Russian troops have targeted a sprawling seaside steel mill where an estimated 2,000 Ukrainian fighters were making what appeared to be their last stand to save Mariupol from falling.
+Determined to show success in a war now in its 11th week, Russian troops were pummeling a seaside steel mill where an estimated 2,000 Ukrainian fighters were making what appeared to be their last stand to save Mariupol from falling.

-The mill is the only part of the city not overtaken by the invaders, and its defeat would deprive Ukraine of a vital port and allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014.
+The mill is the only part of the city not overtaken by the invaders.
+Its defeat would deprive Ukraine of a vital port and allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014.

+The Ukraine General Staff warned of a high probability of missile strikes and said that in Russian-controlled areas of Zaporizhzhia, Russian troops were seizing "personal documents from the local population without good reason.”
+Ukraine’s military alleged Russian troops were seizing documents to force residents to join in Victory Day commemorations.

-Ukrainian President Volodymyr Zelenskyy has warned that worsening attacks could be linked to Victory Day, which marks Russia’s greatest triumph, over Nazi Germany in 1945.
+Ukrainian President Volodymyr Zelenskyy warned the anniversary, which marks Russia’s triumph over Nazi Germany in 1945, could bring a renewed onslaught.
 Russian President Vladimir Putin may want to proclaim a win in Ukraine when he addresses troops parading on Red Square.

 “They have nothing to celebrate,” Linda Thomas-Greenfield, U.S. ambassador to the United Nations, said of the Russians, speaking on CNN.
 “They have not succeeded in defeating the Ukrainians.
 They have not succeeded in dividing the world or dividing NATO.
 And they have only succeeded in isolating themselves internationally and becoming a pariah state around the globe.”

-Though fighting continues on multiple fronts, Russia is closest to victory in Mariupol.
+Battles were being waged on multiple fronts but Russia was closest to victory in Mariupol.

-Ukrainian fighters in the steel mill have rejected deadlines set by the Russians for laying down their arms even as attacks continued by warplanes, artillery and tanks.
+Ukrainian fighters in the steel mill rejected Russian-set deadlines for laying down their arms as attacks continued by warplanes, artillery and tanks.

 “We are under constant shelling,” said Capt.
 Sviatoslav Palamar, deputy commander of the Ukrainian Azov Regiment, a unit holding the steel mill.

 Lt.
-Illya Samoilenko, another member of the Azov Regiment, said there were a couple of hundred wounded soldiers at the plant but declined to reveal how many able-bodied fighters remained.
-He said fighters didn’t have lifesaving equipment and had to dig by hand to free people from bunkers that had collapsed under the shelling.
+Illya Samoilenko, another Azov Regiment member, said a couple hundred wounded soldiers were in the plant.
+He declined to say how many able-bodied fighters remained.
+Fighters lack lifesaving equipment and are having to dig by hand to free people from bunkers that collapsed under shelling.

 “Surrender for us is unacceptable because we cannot grant such a gift to the enemy,” Samoilenko said.

-The last of the civilians taking shelter with fighters at the plant were evacuated Saturday.
+The last of the civilians who had taken shelter with fighters at the plant were evacuated Saturday.
 They arrived Sunday night in Zaporizhzhia, the first major Ukrainian city beyond the frontlines, and spoke of constant shelling, dwindling food, ubiquitous mold — and using hand sanitizer for cooking fuel.

+Britain's Defense Ministry warned in a daily intelligence report on Twitter that Russia was running short of precision-guided munitions and increasingly is using inaccurate rockets and bombs, subjecting Ukrainian towns and cities to “intense and indiscriminate bombardments with little or no regard for civilian casualties.”

-Elsewhere in Ukraine, more than 60 people were feared dead after a Russian bomb flattened a school being used as a shelter in the eastern village of Bilohorivka, Ukrainian officials said.
+More than 60 people were feared dead after a Russian bomb flattened a Ukrainian school being used as a shelter in Bilohorivka, an eastern village, Ukrainian officials said.

-In a sign of the dogged resistance that has sustained the fighting into its 11th week, Ukraine’s military struck Russian positions on a Black Sea island that was captured in the war’s first days.
+Keeping up their dogged resistance, Ukraine’s military struck Russian positions on a Black Sea island that was captured in the war’s first days.
 A satellite image by Planet Labs showed smoke rising from two sites on the island.

 But Moscow’s forces showed no sign of backing down in the south.
 Satellite photos show Russia has put armored vehicles and missile systems at a small base in the Crimean Peninsula.